 25. Caliart Dual Tip Markers: If you’ve even glanced at Copic markers you probably know just how steep the prices can get.
 These markers are a much more affordable option for beginner artists and also have a colorless blender that works just like the way Copics do.

-26. Crayola Color Escapes: Think of these like a step up from colored pencils.
+26. Artist Colored Pencils: Think of these like a step up from colored pencils.
 The color cores in these are softer than traditional Crayola pencils, which means more vibrant colors and easier glide.

 5. Graphic Tees